 Water quality, service, reliability, affordability and sustainability remain at the core of what we do at the RWA.
-We work hard each and every day to fulfill our purpose to make life better for people by delivering water for life.
+We work hard every day to fulfill our purpose to make life better for people by delivering water for life.
+That has been our commitment for more than 170 years, and it is our promise for the future.